WallyS02/Qualified-Electronic-Signature-Emulation-Tool/README.md

+# Qualified-Electronic-Signature-Emulation-Tool
-# Qualified Electronic Signature Emulation Tool
+Tool for Emulating the Qualified Electronic Signature.

 - [x] build app for generating RSA keys and encrypting private one
 - [x] add simple account management to app